myarotskaya/architecture-center/docs/data/concepts/non-relational-data.md

 ## Typical requirements
 Non-relational data stores often use a different storage architecture from that used by relational databases to address the requirements of the type of data they manage.
 Specifically, they tend towards having no fixed schema, thus enabling agility in evolving storage with the client application needs.
 Additionally, they tend not to support transactions (or they restrict the scope of transactions) and they generally don't include secondary indexes for scalability reasons.

-The following compares the requirements for each of the non-relational data stores:<!--Colons aren't required in the first column, the table structure implies the relationship.-->
+The following compares the requirements for each of the non-relational data stores:

 | Requirement | Document data | Column-family data | Key/value data | Graph data | Time series data | Object data | External index data |
 | --- | --- | --- | --- | --- | --- | --- | --- |